Projective sets, intuitionistically: Co-analytic sets

-Note that the fifth item of Theorem 6.3 is reminiscent of a classical result due to Hurewicz.
-This result plays a key role in the sketch of the proof of the theorem of Solovay and Kaufman in \cite{kechris87}.
-This theorem states that the class consisting of the closed sets of uniqueness and the class consisting of the closed sets of extended uniqueness are $\mathbf{\Pi}^1_1$-complete.
+Theorem \ref{T:sinkalmostfin}(i) seems to contradict classical results: its proof uses the strongly nonclassical axiom $\mathbf{AC}_{1,0}$.
+Theorem \ref{T:sinkalmostfin}(iv) is a counterpart to Theorem \ref{T:shareinf}.
+Both Theorem \ref{T:sinkalmostfin}(vi) and Theorem \ref{T:shareinf} resemble a classical result due to Hurewicz that plays a key role in the sketch of the proof of a theorem by Solovay and Kaufman in \cite{kechris87}.
+The Solovay-Kaufman Theorem states that the set of the codes of closed sets of uniqueness and the set of the codes of closed sets of extended uniqueness are $\mathbf{\Pi}^1_1$-complete.
+Note that we obtained the more \textit{`classical'} results of Theorem \ref{T:sinkalmostfin} by replacing $\mathcal{FIN}$ by $\mathcal{ALMOST}^\ast\mathcal{FIN}$.